Static-o2/uRL-directory-downloader/README.md

 Open the chrome console by pressing `Cmd + Option + J` (Mac) or `Ctrl + Shift + J` (Windows).
 Then paste the file you copied earlier into the console and press `Enter`.
 > [!IMPORTANT]
 > Because of an update to Chrome you will get a warning when you try to do this.
-Type "allow pasting" to enable pasting in the console.
+To fix this type "allow pasting" to enable pasting in the console.

 ### Step 4